 Things to know about Diabetes Symptoms in Women:

 Diabetes is also referred to as diabetes mellitus.
 This is a condition in which your body causes blood glucose (sugar) levels to rise higher than normal.
-And high blood glucose levels may result from inadequate insulin production that means your body is not responding properly to insulin.
+And high blood glucose levels may result from inadequate insulin production which means your body is not responding properly to insulin.

 There are mainly three types of diabetes are reported and these are: